 After voting closes, special vote declarations are forwarded to Registrars of Electors for verification that the elector is eligible and has enrolled as a Parliamentary elector.

 Special votes cannot be collected by candidates or their assistants for distribution to electors.

 Election day

-On election day, ordinary votes can be returned, and special votes issued and returned, from 9 am to noon at:
+On election day, ordinary votes can be returned, from 9 am to noon at: